-- 19.1 Effects of Force Majeure.
-Except as otherwise provided in this Agreement, in the event that a delay or failure of a Party to comply with any obligation created by this Agreement (except for payment of any amounts due under this Agreement) if such failure is caused by an act of God, fire, flood, act of government or state, war, civil commotion, insurrection, acts of terrorism, embargo, sabotage, a viral, bacterial or Mycoplasmal contamination which causes a shutdown of the LONZA Facility, prevention from or hindrance in obtaining energy or other utilities, a shortage of Raw Materials, Resins, Consumables or other necessary components, labor disputes of whatever nature, or any other reason beyond the control and without the fault or negligence of the Party affected thereby (collectively, a "Force Majeure Event"), the "affected Party" will, after giving prompt notice to the "disadvantaged Party" in accordance with Section 19.2, be excused from such performance on a day-to-day basis during the continuance of such Force Majeure Event continues (and the disadvantaged Party will likewise be excused from performance of its obligations on a day-to-day basis during the same period); provided that upon cessation of such Force Majeure Event, the affected Party shall promptly resume performance under this Agreement.
-If Force Majeure Event conditions continue for more than ninety (90) consecutive days or an aggregate one hundred eighty (180) days in any 12-month period, then the "disadvantaged" Party may terminate this Agreement in accordance with Section 18.4.2. - 19.2 Notice of Force Majeure.
+19.1 Effects of Force Majeure.
+Except as otherwise provided in this Agreement, in the event that a delay or failure of a Party to comply with any obligation created by this Agreement (except for payment of any amounts due under this Agreement) if such failure is caused by an act of God, fire, flood, act of government or state, war, civil commotion, insurrection, acts of terrorism, embargo, sabotage, a viral, bacterial or Mycoplasmal contamination which causes a shutdown of the LONZA Facility, prevention from or hindrance in obtaining energy or other utilities, a shortage of Raw Materials, Resins, Consumables or other necessary components, labor disputes of whatever nature, or any other reason beyond the control and without the fault or negligence of the Party affected thereby (collectively, a "Force Majeure Event"), the "affected Party" will, after giving prompt notice to the "disadvantaged Party" in accordance with Section 19.2, be excused from performance on a day-to-day basis during the continuance of such Force Majeure Event, the affected Party shall promptly resume performance under this Agreement.
+If Force Majeure Event conditions continue for more than ninety (90) consecutive days or an aggregate one hundred eighty (180) days in any 12-month period, then the "disadvantaged" Party may terminate this Agreement in accordance with Section 18.4.2.

+19.2 Notice of Force Majeure.
 Each Party agrees to give the other Party prompt written notice of the occurrence of any Force Majeure Event, the nature thereof, and the extent to which the affected Party will be unable to fully perform its obligations under this Agreement.
-Each "affected" Party further agrees to use its best efforts to correct the Force Majeure Event as quickly as practicable and to give the other Party prompt written notice when it is again fully able to perform such obligations. - CONFIDENTIAL TREATMENT REQUESTED.
+Each "affected" Party further agrees to use its best efforts to correct the Force Majeure Event as quickly as practicable and to give the other Party prompt written notice when it is again fully able to perform such obligations.

+CONFIDENTIAL TREATMENT REQUESTED.
 OMITTED PORTIONS FILED WITH THE SECURITIES AND EXCHANGE COMMISSION PURSUANT TO RULE 406 PROMULGATED UNDER THE SECURITIES ACT OF 1933, AS AMENDED.